padmajapreksha04/DS-Time-series-forcasting/README.md

 Testing the forecasting model in three 3 distinct datasets.
 On Daily, Monthly Mean, and Yearly Mean sunspots.

 # Tools and Technologies
-Python (for data analysis, cleaning, and visualization)
+1) Python (for data analysis, cleaning, and visualization)

-Libraries

-pandas, numpy, matplotlib, seaborn, datetime, Prophet, matplotlib, Jupyter Notebook (for interactive data analysis and documentation)
+2) Libraries: pandas, numpy, matplotlib, seaborn, datetime, Prophet, matplotlib, Jupyter Notebook (for interactive data analysis and documentation)